procf/colloids-setup/04-Using-VMD.md

 # Using VMD

-This is a brief introduction to using [VMD] to visulaize the results of HOOMD-blue simulation data for research in the PRO-CF Colloids Team.
+This is an introduction to using [VMD] to visulaize the results of HOOMD-blue simulation data for research in the PRO-CF Colloids Team.

 This guide is optimized for MacOS.
 See [Simulating waterDPD](/02-Simulating-waterDPD.md) for more details on running a simulation with HOOMD-blue and the [VMD Installation Guide](/03-VMD-Install-Guide.md) for help installing VMD.

-[Last Updated: June 2022].
+[Last Updated: August 2022].

 Our VMD workflow was developed by Mohammad (Nabi) Nabizadeh.
 This guide was compiled by Rob Campbell.